sveltejs/svelte/.changeset/nervous-pans-call.md

 'svelte': patch
 ---

-fix: warn instead of error when binding a non-existent prop
+fix: do not error when binding a non-existent prop